-A cool treat in summers will make your dog’s day.
+A cool treat in summer will make your dog’s day.
 All you need are just 2 ingredients that are blended together.

-- Add watermelon and banana in a blender and make a puree.
+- Add watermelon and banana to a blender and make a puree.

 - Pour this puree into these cute ice molds and freeze until solid.